Reading time: Just over 3 minutes

 OK, to be honest, it’s not technically possible to fail such a test because we all have personalities.
 But I didn’t do well on it and it really didn’t capture anything significant about my skills or character.
 When the consultant (not a psychologist, incidentally) looked at my results and earnestly suggested I join a Toastmaster’s club, I knew he was way off base.
 The test hadn’t ascertained that I’d been a championship-level debater and had no fear or trouble with speaking in public.

 A big part of succeeding at testing is knowing how to take it.
-Given that job testing seems to be growing, and that more than 60 percent of organizations with more than 100 employees do it, here is some advice on how to ace a writing assessment test.
+Given that job testing seems to be growing, and that almost 90 percent of firms that do testing say they will not hire job seekers deficient in basic skills, here is some advice on how to ace a writing assessment test.

 If spelling doesn’t come naturally to you, get some help.
 To make the task more manageable and because tests typically don’t go much beyond the obvious, focus on the most commonly misspelled words.
 Here’s a good list of the top 100.
 Learn them!

 I reviewed this chart and discovered an error that I’ve been making my entire life: bellwether.
-I had always thought it was bellweather, with an A. (This word is being used in my country right now as we’re in the midst of a federal election and bellwether ridings are ones in which the winner typically belongs to the party that wins the entire election.)
+I had always thought it was bellweather, with an A. (This word is used during elections in parliamentary democracies, and “bellwether ridings” are close contests — that might easily go any way.
+In such a riding, however, the winner typically belongs to the party that wins the entire election.)
 Whenever I heard the term, bellwether, I’d always pictured a buoy floating in the water, changing direction with the wind or tide.
-Thus the connection to weather made sense to me.
+Thus, the connection to weather made sense to me.
 Turns out, however, that a wether is a gelded (castrated) ram that wears a bell and thus leads his flock.
 I’ll never forget this and never make that mistake ever again.

 Grammar is another skill that writing tests are likely to examine.
 Again, don’t stress yourself out trying to become another William Strunk or E.B.
 White.
 Save time by focusing on the most common grammar errors.
 Here’s a good list, and another one.
 Between them they highlight 45 grammar errors.
 (Some of the items on the two lists are the same but many are different.)